Anclagen/Anclagen/README.md

 ## Hi, I'm Alexander :wave:

-- :student: I'm currently studying towards a higher professional degree in front end developement at [Noroff](https://www.noroff.no/en/studies/vocational-school/front-end-development)
+- :mortar_board: I'm currently studying towards a higher professional degree in front end developement at [Noroff](https://www.noroff.no/en/studies/vocational-school/front-end-development)
 - :technologist: My current aim is to get comfortable using Node, npm, Babel and React.
 - :computer: I'm open to collaborate, work and casually looking for work as I study.
+- :hammer_and_wrench: I enjoy a building things, and working through a challenge.
 - :hammer:The lastest thing I made; [Blog for my dog](https://deft-scone-ef0e91.netlify.app/index.html).
 - :dog: When I'm not coding or studying, I'm usually out and about with my dog, Leo.